 Protect Employment Arbitration Agreements

-The Trump administration, with new appointees at the National Labor Relations Board (NLRB or Board), can end the Obama Board’s years-long war on class action waivers and reaffirm the legality of arbitration agreements in employment contracts.
+The Trump administration's appointees at the National Labor Relations Board (NLRB or Board), can end the Obama Board’s years-long war on class action waivers and reaffirm the legality of arbitration agreements in employment contracts.
 Congress can also pass legislation that would prevent a future Board from once again trying to outlaw arbitration agreements.

 Many employers utilize arbitration agreements to provide for timely resolution of workplace disputes, which benefits employees and limits costly and needless class action litigation.
 The Obama NLRB, however, claimed that these agreements violated workers’ rights to engage in “concerted activity” under the National Labor Relations Act (NLRA).
 That position was not consistent with the NLRA and conflicted with the fundamental principles of another federal statute, the Federal Arbitration Act (FAA).